2020 Russian Grand Prix: Background

+This race was Scuderia Ferrari's 1000th start in a World Championship event as a team.

 Impact of the COVID-19 pandemic

 The 2020 championship was heavily affected by the COVID-19 pandemic.
 Most of the originally planned Grands Prix were cancelled or postponed, prompting the Fédération Internationale de l'Automobile to draft a new calendar.
+Ahead of the Russian Grand Prix, Formula One confirmed that it had recorded the biggest coronavirus spike of the year.

-However, the Russian Grand Prix kept its original date.
+In spite of this, the Russian Grand Prix kept its original date.
 Up to 30,000 fans were expected to attend the race with social distancing measures in place.
+McLaren driver, Lando Norris, noted the lack of meet and greets and photo opportunities with fans.
 Haas driver Romain Grosjean expressed discomfort over the handling of the pandemic situation at his hotel.

 Entrants

 Ten teams (each representing a different constructor) each entered two drivers.
 The drivers and teams were the same as those on the season entry list with no additional stand-in drivers for either the race or practice.

 Tyres

 Sole Formula One tyre manufacturer Pirelli supplied their C3, C4 and C5 compound tyres for teams to use in the race, the three softest compounds available.

 Practice

 The first free practice session ended with Mercedes driver Valtteri Bottas quickest, followed by Daniel Ricciardo of Renault and Max Verstappen of Red Bull.
 The session was disrupted first by McLaren driver Carlos Sainz Jr.'s spin in turn seven, which caused damage to his rear wing and triggered a virtual safety car.
 Nicholas Latifi of Williams spun in turn ten causing severe damage to his car and triggering another red flag.

 The second practice session ended with Bottas ahead of teammate Lewis Hamilton and Ricciardo.
 The third practice session ended with Hamilton fastest ahead of Bottas and Sainz Jr.